smartrent/elixir-styler/docs/pipes.md

 |> IO.inspect()
 ```

-If the start of a pipe is a block expression, styler will create a new variable to store the result of that expression and make that variable the start of the pipe.
+If the start of a pipe is a block expression, quokka will create a new variable to store the result of that expression and make that variable the start of the pipe.

 ```elixir
 if a do